frankburgs/mermaid/readme.md

 # Mermaid
 There are 3 ways to style a Mermaid graph.

-Below the graph definition with class and classDef.
+1. Below the graph definition with class and classDef.

-By customizing the theme as shown below
+2. By customizing the theme as shown below.
+This breaks jsx syntax.

 ``` h
 %%{